 Take a good look at any crag, climbing gym, or dirtbag hang, and you’re bound to see someone with Black Diamond’s Bullet 16 pack.
 The Bullet has been around forever and is much loved among climbers, thanks to its durable design, convenient access, and endless versatility.
 And to be sure: The Black Diamond brand cachet and sleek appearance don’t hurt.
 Toss in your gym shoes and chalk, load it up with a hydration bladder and snacks for a short multi-pitch, use it to tote your laptop to the coffee shop—whatever your climber lifestyle brings, the Bullet is a great tool for the job.

 We love the Bullet as a do-all rig that can pull double duty as a follower pack or light crag pack.
-It’s incredibly durable with 420-denier nylon (and 1260D reinforcements) and even comes with a stowable hipbelt and shoulder straps for hauling up a route.
+It’s incredibly durable with 420D nylon (and 1,260D reinforcements) and even comes with a stowable hipbelt and shoulder straps for hauling up a route.
 But access is not ideal for multi-pitch efforts: At a hanging belay, you’ll run the risk of losing your gear if you undo the zipper all the way, and you can save some weight with a design like BD's own Rock Blitz above.
 We also wish Black Diamond had included lash points for attaching gear externally.
-If that’s a must-have for you, Petzl’s 18-liter Bug and Mammut’s 12-liter Neon Light are viable alternatives, although we consider the Bullet to be the most well-rounded of the bunch.
+If that’s a must-have for you, Petzl’s 18-liter Bug and Mammut’s 12-liter Neon Light are viable alternatives, although we consider the Bullet to be the most well rounded of the bunch.
 Gripes aside, it’s a fantastically versatile climbing pack that’s proven its value over time.

 See the Black Diamond Bullet 16

-10. Mountain Hardwear Scrambler 25 ($175)
+11. Mountain Hardwear Scrambler 25 ($180)

 Mountain Hardwear Scrambler 25 climbing backpack_Category: Follower/alpine